 - Membership in CNOC is not a requirement.

-Please submit a Letter of Support that details the nominee’s significant contributions to Sarah Kelly PsyD, CNOC Secretary, by May 15, 2026.
+Please submit a Letter of Support that details the nominee’s significant contributions HERE by Saturday, June 6.
+For assistance with the form or any questions, please email [email protected] and include “CNOC Award Nomination” in your email subject line.
 For healthcare professionals or researchers, please consider including a CV.
 Please ensure the nominee’s contact information is included and highlight their top three contributions to the field of cardiac neurodevelopment and any involvement in CNOC.
-All nominations will be reviewed by the Nominations Committee and Steering Committee, and the award recipient will be notified in June.
+All nominations will be reviewed by the Nominations Committee and Steering Committee, and the award recipient will be notified in July.